Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 You tell of a prophecy of terrible doom that is to come to all.
-Make a Presence attack against all creatures within range, applying one stack of crazed if you hit.
+Make a Presence attack against all creatures within range, including yourself, applying one stack of crazed if you hit.

 ### Portent of Doom - Miracle